-In access to justice discussions it is a truth universally acknowledged, that the majority of those in possession of legal problems, remain in want of solutions.1 Also, ROBOTS!
+In access to justice discussions it is a truth universally acknowledged, that the majority of those in possession of legal problems, remain in want of solutions.
+(My apologies to both Jane Austin and the Legal Service Corporation’s 2017 Justice Gap Report.)
+Also, ROBOTS!
 Ergo, we should throw AI at A2J.
 There is considerably less consensus, however, on how (or why exactly) this should be done.
 But don’t worry!
 There’s an app/game for that, and it let’s you train artificial intelligence to help address access-to-justice issues.
 We’ll get to that in a minute.
 But first, some background.

 Machine Learning & Access to Justice, Together at Last